digital-asset/daml-js/CONTRIBUTING.md

 9. Push the tag created in the previous step
 10. Publish with `npm publish`

-To publish the documentation, start from the where you left off and then:
+To publish the documentation, start from where you left off and then:

 11. Create the documentation for the release with `npm run release-docs`
 12. Checkout the `gh-pages` branch
+13. Add the generated documentation to this branch
+14. Update the `latest` symbolic link to point to the new docs
-13. Add the generated documentation to this branch, give a meaningful commit name and push it
+15. Give a meaningful commit name and push it